Virtual Reality Allows Viewers To Speed Down Sedona Slickrock, Skydive Over Grand Canyon

 1. Book Early

 Long-range planning can land you deep discounts.
-For example, the Hotel Valley Ho in Scottsdale offers a 15% discount for guests who prepay stays through September 7.
+For example, Hotel Valley Ho in Scottsdale in has offered a 15% discount for guests who prepay stays through September 7.

 2. Book Late